stack-spot/cloud-deploy-action/README.md

 ## Development

-To test this action on this repository during internal development, please use the setup below:
+To test this action on this repository during internal development, please use the setup below, using organization runners in private repositories:

 ### DEV environment